Release Me, Please

 Get ready for the new day in non-stick pan coatings.
-They need a different level of care yet yield high use-cycle benefits.
+Non-stick release coatings and baking advances need a different level of care, yet yield high use-cycle benefits.

 The bun that sticks to the pan never gets sold.
 Neither does the snack cake, nor the loaf of bread.
 That’s the reason commercial bakers use silicone-blazed baking pans.
 High-volume, high-speed production of soft buns, pan bread and snack cakes would be impossible without some release treatment to ease depanning.

 Since the 1950’s, silicone has been the North American baker’s chosen release coating.
 But change is coming.
 Late in 1998, Dow Corning Corp., Midland, MI, announced it would no longer product the silicone resin used for pan glazing.
 It pulled out because it found a small quantity of an unintended byproduct, an estrogenic compound, in its 1-2351 coating.
 Dow chose to halt production rather than risk regulatory problems in its international markets.